cmcverry/mini-shell/README.md

 This program was designed to run on the Bash Unix Shell (bash).

 ## Instructions
+NOTE: A GCC/C Compiler must be installed to compile and run this program.

 Using bash navigate to the directory containing minish.c To compile the program, enter 'gcc --std=gnu99 -o minish minish.c' into Bash.
 To run the program, enter './smallsh'